-As required by the 2021 Act on Climate, the Executive Climate Change Coordinating Council (EC4) delivered an update to the 2016 Greenhouse Gas Emissions Reduction Plan to the Governor and General Assembly in December 2022, after the EC4 approved the 2022 Update on December 15th.
-The 2022 Update looked back at the 2016 Greenhouse Gas Emissions Reduction Plan explaining the State's progress since then and highlighting priority actions leading up to the upcoming 2025 Climate Strategy.
+As mandated by the 2021 Act on Climate, the Executive Climate Change Coordinating Council (EC4) delivered an update to the 2016 Greenhouse Gas Emissions Reduction Plan to both the Governor and General Assembly in December 2022, after the EC4 had approved the 2022 Update on December 15th.
+The 2022 Update looked at the 2016 Greenhouse Gas Emissions Reduction Plan explaining the State's progress since then and highlighting priority actions.
 The 2022 Update also provided some high-level emissions reductions modelling which indicated that more needs to be done across the state to reach the first Act on Climate emissions reduction mandate of a 45%, compared to 1990 emissions, by 2030.
-OER, together with other state agencies, is working to purse the 2022 Update's priority actions and create a solid 2025 Climate Strategy to ensure the State meets the 2030 mandate.
+OER, together with other state agencies, is actively pursuing the actions outlined in the 2022 Update.

-Subsequently, the EC4 will develop a plan to incrementally reduce climate emissions to netzero by 2050 to be delivered to the Governor and the General Assembly by December 31, 2025 (called the '2025 Climate Strategy').
+Subsequently, the EC4 will develop a strategy to incrementally reduce climate emissions to netzero by 2050 to be delivered to the Governor and the General Assembly by December 31, 2025 (called the '2025 Climate Action Strategy').
 The plan will be developed via a robust stakeholder process and will address areas such as environmental injustices, public health inequities, and a fair employment transition as fossil-fuel jobs are replaced by green energy jobs.
-The 2025 Climate Strategy will be a comprehensive working document that will be updated every five years thereafter.